kf1day/ampere/README.md

 `asterisk -x "manager reload"`

-## Prerequisites
+## Stability
-Ampere was tested and successfuly used:
+Ampere was tested and successfuly used in production.
+Prerequisites are:
-* Asterisk 13.13 (production/dedicated)
+* Asterisk 13.13
 * OS Debian 8.6 with kernel 3.16.0-4-amd64
 * gcc version 4.9.2